lucetre/hexo-github-io/source/_posts/chord.md

 ### <b>Musical Temperament</b> (12 tones /  1 octave)

 <p style="text-indent:30px">
-    Temperament is crucial for keyboard instruments, which typically allow players to play only the pitches assigned to the various keys and lack any way to alter a note's pitch in performance.
-Different musical temperament methods like just intonation, meantone temperament, etc., have been developed.
+    Temperament is especially crucial for keyboard instruments, which allow players to play only the pitches assigned to the various keys.
+Thereby, altering a single note's pitch can spoil the whole performance.
+Different musical temperament methods like just intonation, meantone temperament have been developed to tune .
 We'll identify how those methods create 12 tones in 1 octave (12-TET) and how melodious they sound.
 </p>

 > *From articles in Wikipedia,*
-> * [Pythagorean tuning](https://en.wikipedia.org/wiki/Pythagorean_tuning) is a system of musical tuning in which the frequency ratios of all intervals are based on the ratio 3:2.
+> * **[Pythagorean tuning](https://en.wikipedia.org/wiki/Pythagorean_tuning)** is a system of musical tuning in which the frequency ratios of all intervals are based on the ratio 3:2.
-> * [Just intonation or pure intonation](https://en.wikipedia.org/wiki/Just_intonation) is the tuning of musical intervals as whole number ratios (such as 3:2 or 4:3) of frequencies.
+> * **[Just intonation or pure intonation](https://en.wikipedia.org/wiki/Just_intonation)** is the tuning of musical intervals as whole number ratios (such as 3:2 or 4:3) of frequencies.
-> * [Equal temperament](https://en.wikipedia.org/wiki/Equal_temperament) divides the octave into 12 parts, all of which are equal on a logarithmic scale, with a ratio equal to the 12th root of 2.
+> * **[Equal temperament](https://en.wikipedia.org/wiki/Equal_temperament)** divides the octave into 12 parts, all of which are equal on a logarithmic scale, with a ratio equal to the 12th root of 2.

 <p style="text-indent:30px">
     Don't hesitate to click on each entry of the table below and check out how it sounds.
+    Listen to random music composed on each temperament.
+    Our aural sense can find that the most familiar one is the equal temperament, commonly used in piano tuning.
 </p>

 <style type="text/css">